wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/ModbusQuickStart.md

 # Modbus TCP EDS adapter quick start

 This topic provides quick start instructions for setting up the Modbus TCP EDS adapter.
 You can add a single Modbus TCP EDS adapter during Edge Data Store installation.
-You can add a single Modbus TCP EDS adapter during Edge Data Store installation.
 For more information, see [Install Edge Data Store](xref:InstallEdgeDataStore).

 The following diagram depicts the data flow of a single Modbus TCP EDS adapter: